Oil and Gas Removal with Electro Water Separation

 EWS has been successfully tested in a wide range of produced and frac flowback waters in the gas fields of Western Colorado, West Texas intermediate oil fields and the San Joaquin heavy oil fields of California.

-Each of these waters has been unique, but EWS technology has proven flexible and robust enough to handle these widely varying challenges.
+Each of these waters has been unique, but EWS technology has proven flexible and robust enough to handle these widely varying challenges within the oil and gas industry.

-In San Joaquin, third party lab results confirmed that EWS reduced all measures of non-soluble contamination to very low, or undetectable levels.
+In San Joaquin, third party lab results confirmed that EWS reduced all measures of treated water's non-soluble contamination to very low, or undetectable levels.

 November 2016: Case study: a demonstration system based on OriginClear™ technology effectively decontaminated Produced water in a pilot program at a storage and disposal site in Kern County, California.
 The client, a regional water treatment entity, commissioned the 60-day test, which began in July, 2016.
 View or download the report here.